 A project life cycle specifies the sequences of stages that a project involves from its initiation to its closure.
 Refer to Fig. 1 which clearly explains the Project Life Cycle for any project.

 Project Phases / Stages

-There are 12 major stages involved in oil & gas projects.
-Refer to Fig. 2 which specifies all these stages.
+There are 12 major phases/stages involved in oil & gas projects.
+Refer to Fig. 2 which specifies all these project phases.

 What is a Feasibility Study of a Project?

 A Feasibility Study/analysis is a process to determine the validation of an idea.
 The feasibility Study ensures that a project is legally, technically, and economically justifiable.
 It tells the owner/client whether a project is worth the investment.

 In some cases, a project may not be beneficial.
 Various Parameters like requiring too many resources, low market demand, and unavailability of nearby resources, etc. can contribute to such assessment.
 Such projects are not profitable.

 Types of Feasibility

 Four types of feasibility assessments are done before proceeding with a project.
 These are:

 - Economic Feasibility.